ThePradox/SolarExportControl/README.md

 ## Config suggestions

-For `config.command.minDiff` I would suggest about 1-3% of your `command.maxPower`
+For `config.command.hysteresis` I would suggest about 1-3% of your `command.maxPower`

 If your power reading interval is less than or around 5 seconds: